MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-nps.md

 ### Register the NPS Server in Active Directory

-You must register the NPS server in AD so that the NPS server has permission to access user account information while processing connection requests.
+Register the NPS server in AD so that the NPS server has permission to access user account information while processing connection requests.

 1. In Server Manager, click **Tools**, and click **Network Policy Server**.<br><br>The NPS console opens.